Wolffkran/Rays_Ecommerce_Backend/README.md

 4. Set up the database:

-    - Create a `.env` file in the root of your project and add the following:
+    - Create a `.env` file in the project's root and add the following:

       ```env
       DB_NAME=your_database_name